 - Be in mutual agreement about child custody, child support and alimony.

-Do you need a lawyer to get a divorce in California?
+Can you get a divorce without a lawyer in California?

 How long after divorce can you remarry in California?

 There is a minimum statutory six-month waiting period before you can remarry in the state of California.
 Be advised that nothing will automatically happen six months after you file for divorce.

 What happens after divorce papers are served in California?